axingjia/jacoco-testing/README.md

 # Heuristics
 * When you have the moment of "what's wrong here?
 I have tested everything".
 Do breakpoint tracing.
 It will save your life

+# About completing a task
+* When you think you are about to finish a task, don't trust this feeling.
+It takes me another 6 hours to get it completes from I feel it is completing soon.